GoogleCloudPlatform/click-to-deploy/k8s/activemq/README.md

 export PERSISTENT_DISK_SIZE="5Gi"
 ```

-By default, ActiveMQ Administration console is binded to `127.0.0.1` hostname.
+By default, ActiveMQ Administration console binds `127.0.0.1` hostname.
 If you want to expose it to all hosts, use the variable below:

 ```shell
 export ACTIVEMQ_ADMIN_BIND_ALL="true"